shawndegroot/SQL-Code/README.md

 a) Use case expression to create new rows based on the number of reviews

-b) Select new rows as well as five other columns of interest

-c) Store result of query in common table expression (cte)
+b) Store result of query in common table expression (CTE)

-d) Select the minimum, maximum and average of the price column from the cte, while grouping by popularity
+c) Select the minimum, maximum and average of the price column from the CTE, while grouping by popularity

 ```
 WITH cte AS